cucumber/cucumber-jvm/examples/java-helloworld/README.md

 #### Overriding options

 The Cucumber runtime parses command line options to know what features to run, where the glue code lives, what formatters to use etc.
-When you use the JUnit runner, these options are generated from the `@Cucumber.Options` annotation on your test.
+When you use the JUnit runner, these options are generated from the `@CucumberOptions` annotation on your test.

 Sometimes it can be useful to override these options without changing or recompiling the JUnit class.
 This can be done with the
 `cucumber.options` system property.
 The general form is: